What is ‘positive mental health’?

 This definition recognizes that we are human with many facets to our life experiences.
 In this matrix of relationships is a structure that helps us feel comfortable and connected to part of a larger group.
 Also in this environment, we can be triggered by feelings of distress and discomfort when conditions are not as they should be – when life is not just and equitable.

+Logosynthesis is a model that provides fast relief for our distress.
 Each of us has a many images and sounds frozen in memories which trigger varying levels of distress.
-The same technique can be applied routinely as issues surface.
-Rather than learning to live with the issue, the frozen perception is shifted and the symptoms are resolved.
+Using a simple yet powerful technique, we can learn to apply the method routinely as issues surface.
+Rather than learning to live with the issue, the frozen perceptions is resolved to feel better.

 We are all human and we all react in this challenging environment.
 The triggers to our reactions are not rational and it is important to understand that each of us will be triggered in our own unique way.
 It can be difficult, if not impossible, to appreciate the intensity of what others may experience when we do not have the same trigger.
 In our society, our focus is on being strong and powering through adversity to be resilient.